Carolyn Newmark on Creating Seamless AI Workflows

 Cake abstracts away this complexity by providing a pre-integrated, open-source stack designed for agility and security.
 Here's how our components work together to deliver the GPT-5 advantage:

-1. A unified workflow with Langflow
+1. Unify your entire workflow with Langflow

 Clients quickly prototype agentic workflows with the help of Langflow, an intuitive visual builder that allows engineers to design complex generative AI workflows as a Directed Acyclic Graph (DAG).
 This approach is not just for convenience; it's a powerful abstraction layer.
 To switch to GPT-5, a developer simply needs to update a single node in their workflow, and the change propagates seamlessly through the entire pipeline.
 This eliminates the need to rewrite code or manage manual integrations.